Here are eleven comical tips on how not to use Twitter.

 The best I’ve been able to calculate is that there are no rules at all until you actually break one, then you get kicked out and suspended.

-I suppose it’s the challenge of discovering how much garbage you can actually fit into 140 characters that is the absolute charm of Twitter.
+I suppose it’s the challenge of discovering how much garbage you can actually fit into 140 characters.
+But now that it is 280 characters, well, it’s still not many, so it retains the charm of Twitter.
+Short, concise, and mostly rubbish.

-So let’s get started with eleven seriously unhelpful heavy-duty Twitter tips and tricks, and on how and what to include in your Tweets to make sure you get noticed in the Twitter Timeline swamp.
+So let’s get started with eleven seriously unhelpful heavy-duty Twitter tips and tricks, and on how and what to include in your Tweets to make sure you get noticed in the real-time Twitter timeline swamp.

 Don’t worry overly about content.
-Just hash, hash, hashtag away. #iamanidiot #whoaskedyou #whatdayisit #cuonmars are good examples of some clever #hashtags you can use.
+Just hash, hash, hashtag away. #iamanidiot #whoaskedyou #whatdayisit #cuonmars are good examples of some clever #hashtags that you can use, to induce people to follow you, but probably won’t.

 3. Make sure you have something to sell.

-If you don’t, please go and play on Facebook or Google+ until you can come up with an idea for some wild scam to tempt and rip off new and unsuspecting Twitter users.
-Do you think Twitter is a Social media kindergarten?
+If you don’t have something to flog, please go and play on Facebook or LinkedIn until you can come up with an idea for some wild scam to tempt and rip off new and unsuspecting Twitter users.
+Do you think Twitter is a Social networking kindergarten?

 4. Don’t tweet if you are not famous.